aldrinm/blog/source/_posts/display-name-generators.md

 JUnit 5 has a handy feature to customize the display name of tests.

 ## @DisplayName
 Using `@DisplayName` you can provide your own test name.
 IDEs can then show a more readable name for the test.

-Bonus points - emojis and special characters can be freely used.
+*(Bonus - emojis and special characters can be freely used)*

 {% codeblock lang:java line_number:false highlight: true %}
 @Test